 Change the look of boring bookshelves by lining the backs.
 Some ideas: use paint, wallpaper, fabric, or even wrapping paper.

-6. Paint…the front door to liven up the entry.
+6. Paint… the front door to liven up the entry.
 Or the kitchen cabinets to totally transform the room.

 7. DIY wall art… frame pictures from books, magazines, or calendars.
 You can also frame fabric, scrapbook paper, or maps.
 I did a post on framing fabric awhile back, you can see that here.

 For my own DIY wall map that hangs in my family room, I used map prints I bought on eBay for around $20 with Wal-Mart frames.
+The sideboard shown was also a total score for only $50 at an antique store.
+You can see how I transformed that here.

 8. Budget fabric options.